 Kavita strongly advocates seeking professional help, either individually or as a couple.
 She says, “Long-term effects of a walking-on-eggshells relationship could include major anger issues.
 Unchecked anger becomes internalized anger and you could indulge in self-harm and treat yourself badly.
 This can cause a lot of downward spiraling and get you stuck in the emotional debris of an unhealthy relationship.

 “In the long run, if you can step out of fear, if you are resilient, if both of you can go for therapy, there is hope for healing, even if you don’t continue the relationship.
 Mind you, narcissists will never seek help because they feel they can do no wrong.
-But it is possible that the partner who is causing you unease themselves have hidden trauma in their lives.
-If that’s the case, then they, too, can become functional, empathetic people if they seek help.”
+But it is possible that the partner who is causing you unease themselves has hidden trauma in their lives.
+If that’s the case, then they too can become functional and empathetic if they seek help.”

+So, if you are seeking professional help, skilled and experienced counselors on Bonobology’s panel of experts are here for you.
 Ultimately, the choice is yours.
 No relationship is worth sacrificing your peace of mind and your authentic self.
-If there are circumstances that prevent you from leaving, get all the help you need, reach out to loved ones and form your own support group.
+If there are circumstances that prevent you from leaving, get all the help you need, reach out to loved ones, and form your own support group.
 You are always worth it.

 If you are in an unhealthy relationship where your partner’s sole purpose in life is focused on judging you, saying harsh words, belittling your efforts or achievements, or showing anger at trivial matters, you may feel like walking on eggshells trying not to trigger them.